 a runlog will show the dialog that Pan and your server are having.

 Best of all a runlog requires no special tools; all you need is to

 In cases of crashes, freeze-ups, or runaway programs, a backtrace is often a roadmap to the bug.

 Because of differences in operating systems, news servers, and other variables, it's at best tedious or at worst impossible to reproduce some of the problems reported to us.
 With tools that come installed on most Unix/Linux systems, though, you can make a roadmap for us in just a couple of minutes.

-If Pan crashed and the bug-buddy Bug Report form popped up, Bug buddy will add a backtrace to the bug report automatically.
-If this didn't happen or you don't have Bug Buddy, you can get a backtrace by hand fairly easily.
+If Pan crashes for you, you can get a backtrace by hand fairly easily.
 Here is a walk-through of the entire process, including the commands you type and a running explanation.